TimManiquet/occlusion/README.md

 ## Validation

-The script includes validation to ensure that at least one of 'blobs', 'deletion', or 'partialviewing' is set to True, and that at least one of 'many_small' or 'few_large' is set to True.
+The script includes validation to ensure that at least one of 'blobs', 'deletion', or 'partialviewing' is set to `True`, and that at least one of 'many_small' or 'few_large' is set to `True`.
 Additionally, the percentage of object occluded in the easy condition must be lower than the hard condition.

 If any of these validations fail, the script will raise a `ValueError`.